First-time founder incorporation guide

 A Delaware corporation needs a registered agent in Delaware.
 Most startups also need an EIN before banking, tax, payroll, and many customer or vendor workflows can move cleanly.

-Confirm the filing record, registered agent, EIN status, bylaws, board approvals, founder stock records, 83(b) posture, bank and tax setup, annual report and franchise tax reminders, cap table, and document storage.
+Use the dedicated post-incorporation guide to confirm the filing record, registered agent, EIN status, bylaws, approvals, founder stock, 83(b) posture, banking, tax, annual reminders, cap table, and document storage.

 No. SparkLaunch provides workflow software, public education, document organization, and formation support workflows.
 Founders should consult qualified legal, tax, or accounting professionals for advice about their specific facts.